 A maximum of \$25,000 in direct costs can be requested.
 Pilot projects that propose more than \$25,000 in direct cost will be reviewed and considered on a case-by-case basis.
 Funding may be used to support other than personnel costs such as materials, laboratory supplies, assays, animal costs, consultants, recruitment costs, participant compensation, domestic conference travel, etc. Request for CTSA supported pilot projects may not be used to support any clinical trials beyond Phase IIB except for Phase III clinical trials for the treatment of rare diseases.
-Funding may not be used to support salary, time/effort, or institutional indirect costs.
+Funding may not be used to support, any named individuals working on the project must indicate a non-zero amount of effort committed to the project for effort reporting purposes.